Overview

 The GRAB

-package is mainly designed to conduct genome-wide association studies (GWAS) in terms of both single-variant and set-based analysis.
-In addition, the package can also be used
+package is primarily designed to conduct genome-wide association studies (GWAS) for both single-variant and set-based analyses.
+Additionally, the package can be used:

-- to read in genotype data from PLINK/BGEN files.
+- to read genotype data from PLINK/BGEN files

-All of these approaches share the same analysis framework including the following two steps
+All approaches share the same analysis framework, which includes the following two steps:

-- Step 1: Fit a null model using trait, covariates, and GRM (if applied).
+- Step 1: Fit a null model using traits, covariates, and GRM (if applied).

-- Step 2: Conduct single-variant or set-based tests to identify marker or marker-set (e.g. gene) significantly associated with the trait of interest.
+- Step 2: Conduct single-variant or set-based tests to identify markers or marker-sets (e.g., genes) significantly associated with the trait of interest.

 The GRAB